codlipa/sandbox/README.md

-A simple sandbox for testing and validation.
-There is nothing interesting here, don't go here
+A simple sandbox for validation and testing.
+You shouldn't be here